JordanIsaiah03/ticket-lifecycle/README.md

+# osTicket-Ticket-Lifecycle
 <p align="center">
 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>

-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+In this tutorial, we outline the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />

 <h2>Environments and Technologies Used</h2>